MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P05-Creating-A-Room/content.md

 Congratulations, you are able to now join a room and or create one!

-In the next section of the tutorial, we are starting to hold more information about our user and room objects!
-No spoilers but lets start **modeling** our domain!
+In the next section of the tutorial, we are going to start emitting messages inside an active room!